-It is best to book well in advance.
+It is strongly advised to book in advance.
 The trail is very popular and often fully booked during peak periods and school holidays.
 Camping bookings are not for the individual camping areas but for the Thorsborne Trail generally.
 Boat-based camping permits do not entitle people to walk the Thorsborne Trail.

 - A maximum stay of two (2) nights is permitted at each camping area, except for Mulligan Falls where the limit is one night.